groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 ## Overview
-This is an example of how to manage Sysdig runtime policies with a GitOps approach by using:
+This is an example of how to manage Sysdig runtime policies as a code with a GitHub actions and Terraform cloud:
 - GitHub to version and manage the Sysdig runtime security policies and rules
 - Terraform configuration language to define the Sysdig runtime rules and polices as a code
 - GitHub Actions and Terraform to automatically apply new commited changes into the Sysdig Secure platform.